-The deadline for applications to begin graduate study Fall 2018 is January 5, 2018.
-We accept applications for Fall quarter only.
+The deadline for applications to begin graduate study in Fall 2024 is January 5, 2024.
+We accept applications for the Fall quarter only.
 Do not be concerned that some parts of the Graduate Division online application (e.g. the fellowship application) state December 15 as the deadline.
 The departmental deadline is the one that counts.

 - Plans for Graduate Study.
 Make sure that you put “Classics PhD”, since we do not admit students whose ultimate goal is not the PhD.